moorepants/eme134/content/pages/syllabus.rst

    You will have to complete a take-home midterm exam.
 You may not work with others on this exam.
 Final
-   You will have to complete a two hour in-class exam.
+   You will have to complete a two-hour in-class exam.

 Canvas
 ======